krisztian-hofstadter-tedor/hydeout/assignments.md

 ### a2 dance of light interpretations <a name="a2"></a>

-Compose music that is in synchresis with on art video by Rhea Quien.
+Compose music that is in synchresis with one art video by Rhea Quien.

 ### a3 short films <a name="a3"></a>